 Chocolate Labrador

-Although Labrador Retrievers are now one of the world's most popular dog breeds, they are not one of the oldest breeds in the world.
+Although Labrador Retrievers are now among the world's most beloved dog breeds, they do not belong to the oldest breeds in the world.
 According to the International Cynological Federation (FCI), there are documents recording their first appearance as early as 1800.
 However, it was not until 1903 that the first kennel club (The Kennel Club of Britain) officially recognized the breed.

-According to the original breed standards, the preferred color of Labrador Retriever was black.
-This meant that the now popular chocolate and yellow Labrador Retrievers were not considered as pure and many breeders did not encourage them.
+Initially, the preferred color of Labrador Retrievers was black, leading many breeders to dismiss the chocolate and yellow variants.
 However, the FCI now accepts different shades of brown, mainly chocolate and liver.
 The color is solid over the whole body.

 For chocolate Labrador Retrievers to be born, both parents must carry the genes of this coloration.
-While adopting a chocolate Lab shouldn't provide significantly different problems than other colors, they are known to have less genetic diversity than other colors of Labrador Retriever.
+While adopting a chocolate Lab shouldn't provide significantly different challenges than other colors, they are known to have less genetic diversity compared to other colors of Labrador Retriever.
 This may mean they have a slightly shorter life expectancy or are more prone to hereditary diseases common to Labrador Retrievers.
+This highlights the importance of responsible breeding practices.

 In the Labrador Retriever, there are four different genes which affect coat coloration.
 They are:

-• Genotype B: is in charge of transmitting the color black.
+- Genotype B: responsible for transmitting the black color.
 It can act as a dominant gene with respect to the chocolate color or as a recessive gene with respect to the yellow color.
 Recessive means that it does not manifest itself in that specimen, but it can do so in their offspring.

-• Genotype b: this is an allele that transmits the chocolate color and acts as recessively with yellow and black.
+- Genotype b: this allele transmits the chocolate color and acts recessively with yellow and black.

-• Genotype E: this does not transmit color of the fur, but it does allow to override the dominance of yellow.
-Therefore, this is an epistatic allele.
+- Genotype E: does not transmit color of the fur, but it does allow for the dominance of yellow to be overridden.
+Therefore, it is an epistatic allele.

-• Genotype e: is a hypostatic allele that, contrary to the previous one, allows the dominance of yellow.
+- Genotype e: a hypostatic allele that, contrary to the previous one, allows the dominance of yellow.

-Chocolate Labrador Retrievers occur when one of these genetic combinations happens:
+Chocolate Labrador Retrievers occur when one of these genetic combinations takes place:

-• Ee bb: corresponds to chocolate which, in turn, is the carrier of yellow and black.
+- Ee bb: corresponds to chocolate which, in turn, carries the yellow and black genes.

-These combinations do not indicate the shade of chocolate/liver, they simply show whether it is an example of pure chocolate.
+These combinations do not indicate the shade of chocolate/liver; they simply show whether it is an example of pure chocolate.
 This will also transmit it to any offspring they may have if so.
-They may also be a carrier of other colors, even if they have brown hair.
-The same will happen with the following colors.
+They may also carry other colors, even if they have brown hair.
+The same applies to the following colors.

 Black Labrador Retriever

-As we have previously commented, the black color was the first color of Labrador Retriever to be recognized.
-Breeders were looking exclusively for black specimens to continue the linage.
-Many unscrupulous breeders discarded yellow, brown or other shades of Labs, or simply never used them for breeding.
-It is possible that black is not even the color of Labrador Retriever you think of when their name i mentioned.
+As we have previously mentioned, the black color was the first to be recognized for Labrador Retrievers.
+Breeders were focusing exclusively on black specimens to continue the lineage.
+Many unscrupulous breeders discarded yellow, brown, or other shades of Labs, or simply never used them for breeding.
+It is possible that black is not even the color of Labrador Retriever you envision when their name is mentioned.

 Similar to chocolate Labs, black Labrador Retrievers need to have a solid body color to be officially accepted.
-Black, however, does not affected any variations in its hue and is the only Lab color not to do so.
+Black, however, is unique in that it does not have any variations in its hue.
 There can be a small white spot on their chest area.

 Black color occurs when one of these genetic combinations happens:

-• EE Bb: the dog is a carrier of the chocolate genotype.
+- EE Bb: the dog carries the chocolate genotype.

-• Ee BB: the dog is a carrier of the yellow genotype.
+- Ee BB: the dog carries the yellow genotype.

-• Ee Bb: the dog is a carrier of both yellow and chocolate.
+- Ee Bb: the dog carries both yellow and chocolate genotypes.

-As we are seeing in both this and the previous case, a Labrador Retriever with a coat of one color can be a carrier of another.
+As we observe in both this and the previous examples, a Labrador Retriever with a coat of one color can carry genes of another.
 This is why Labrador litters of different colors can be born.
+Breeders and enthusiasts often find this genetic variation fascinating.

 Silver Labrador Retriever

-As we stated in the introduction, there are some coat colors of Labrador Retrievers which are not officially accepted by breed standard organizations.
-Although not considered official Labradors, they may have the same morphology and other characteristics of the breed except their coloration is different.
+As discussed in the introduction, certain coat colors of Labrador Retrievers are not officially accepted by breed standard organizations.
+Although not considered official Labradors, they may have the same morphology and other characteristics of the breed, except their coloration is different.

-The gray or silver coat colors of some Labrador Retrievers derives from the breeding of other Labs with a gray colored dog breed such as the Weimaraner or American Staffordshire Terrier.
-However, their features and temperament will likely be affected by this mix.
-Silver Labrador Retrievers are specimens which have the features of a Lab with silver coloration, likely meaning the mix of other breeds is minimal.
+The gray or silver coat colors of some Labrador Retrievers derive from the breeding of other Labs with a gray-colored dog breed such as the Weimaraner or American Staffordshire Terrier.
+However, their features and temperament might be influenced by this mix.
+Silver Labrador Retrievers are specimens that possess the features of a Lab with silver coloration, likely meaning the mix of other breeds is minimal.

 Yellow Labrador Retriever